ashdavies/talks/whats-new-in-firebase/index.md

 ## [fit] NoSql Database

 ^
-- Your data is stored in a cloud hosted NoSql database powered by Google,
+- Your data is stored in a cloud hosted NoSql database powered by Google
-- being one of the front runners for data indexing and big data infrastructures.
+- NoSql data structures can provide huge increases to speed and performance
-- NoSql data structures can provide huge increases to speed and performance but require a different way of thinking when it comes to relational data structures.
+- Require a different way of thinking when it comes to relational data structures.

 ---